Published: Wednesday, 26 April 2017

 Why recirculate?

-When you connect the miniGaLF straight to the water faucet, the number concentration of nanobubbles in 1 ml after 1 pass (1-minute run with 7.5 liters’ tank) are 70~80 million bubbles per ml.
+When you connect the miniGaLF straight to the water faucet, the number concentration of nanobubbles in 1 ml after one pass (1-minute run with 7.5 liters’ tank) is 70~80 million bubbles per ml.
 Measurement done with NanoSight at IDEC R&D facility using city tap water.
-When you want higher concentrations of bubbles i.e. 100 million or more than two or more passes of the water through the miniGaLF are required.
-We call this the miniGaLF -Plus version.
+When you want higher concentrations of bubbles, i.e., 100 million or more than two passes of the water through the miniGaLF are required.
+We call this the "miniGaLF -Plus" version.

-The miniGaLF can handle all non-corrosive gases such as, air, O2, N2, CO2.
+The miniGaLF can handle all non-corrosive gases, including air, O2, N2, and CO2.
 The miniGaLF is not suitable for use with ozone for disinfection applications.
 The miniGaLF produces bubbles intermittently, during operation it takes in only water or gas, during the gas intake which lasts about 5 seconds, the bubble generator releases no bubbles and water.
-After gas intake there will be a production cycle of about 45 seconds of nanobubble water.
+After gas intake, a production cycle of approximately 45 seconds of nanobubble water will occur.

 The components

-When the user application requires air as nanobubbles, the easiest way is to buy an air compressor, the air compressor requires a small tank, since the tank less models are not able to deliver enough air during the gas intake period.
-We recommend buying the compressor locally online or in a home and hardware store.
+When the user application requires air in the form of nanobubbles, the easiest way is to purchase an air compressor.
+The air compressor requires a small tank, as tankless models are unable to deliver enough air during the gas intake period.
+We recommend buying the compressor locally, online, or in a home and hardware store.

 To protect the tubing and the pump install a check valve, during the gas intake period, the miniGaLF doesn't take in any water, while the pump keeps running this built up a lot of pressure in the tubing and shortens the lifetime of the pump.
 We recommend installing a Swagelok check valve SS-8CPA2-50 or with weaker pump SS-8CPA2-RT-3, when the pressure is getting too high in the system, the check valve will open and divert the water into the re-circulation tank.

-When you feel after reading this blog post that the plumbing and electrical work for the additional components is too overwhelming, we recommend looking at the high-concentration GaLF-model as this unit is an all-in-one solution.
-Doesn't need a compressor and has a pump inside.
+When you feel, after reading this blog post, that the plumbing and electrical work for the additional components is too overwhelming, we recommend considering the high-concentration GaLF model, as it is an all-in-one solution.
+It doesn't require a compressor and features a built-in pump.